ndrarmstrong/web/_posts/2015-08-20-network-handover-google-fi.markdown

 Since you can use an off-the-shelf Nexus 6 with Fi (though I'm using one ordered with the service), I *suspect* that the Fi software is cutting down this scan to only Sprint/T-Mobile frequencies and technologies (CDMA/LTE for Sprint, 3G/LTE for T-Mobile).
 I'm not sure if that is sufficient for their fast switch speed, or whether additional optimizations are used.
-Whatever mechanism is used is significantly faster that a naïve search.
+Whatever mechanism is used is significantly faster than a naïve search.

 ## 4. Calls do handover from Wi-Fi to cellular...